tigermlt/blog/golang.md

   - multiple CPU core -> Go Scheduler -> multiple Go Routine.
 In this case, scheduler runs one thread on each "logical" core.
 It tries to assign each Go routine to each CPU core so we have true parallelism.
   - Concurrency - we can have multiple threads executing code.
 If one thread blocks, another one is picked up and worked on
   - Parallelism - Multiple threads executed at the exact same time.
 Requires multiple CPUs
+  - **channel** is used to communicate between go routines.
+With channel, the main routine can know if child routines have completed their code.
+Main routine -> Channel -> multiple child go routines